nsg-ethz/bgpsim/README.md

   - [x] Static Routes,
   - [ ] MPLS / Source Routing
 - Swappable event queue:
-  - We provide a FIFO queue, as well as a basic timing model out of the box.
+  - We provide a FIFO queue and a basic timing model out of the box.
-  - You can implement your own queue by implementing the `EventQueue` trait.
+  - You can implement your queue by implementing the `EventQueue` trait.
 - Choice of the prefix type:
   - You can run BGP in the `Ipv4Prefix` mode (with hierarchical prefixes).
 But you can also opt out of hierarchy and assume no prefixes overlap or only have a single prefix in BGP.
   - This choice is encoded in the type system.